Paul Robeson: 1963–1976: Retirement

 In December 1963, Robeson returned to the United States and for the remainder of his life lived mainly in seclusion.
-He briefly assumed a role in the civil rights movement, making a few major public appearances before falling seriously ill during a tour.
-In 1965, he was hospitalized with Double pneumonia and a kidney blockage which nearly killed him.
+He briefly assumed a role in the Civil Rights Movement, making a few major public appearances before falling seriously ill during a tour.
+In 1965, he was hospitalized with Double pneumonia and a kidney blockage that nearly killed him.

 Invitations to become involved in the civil rights movement

 Robeson was contacted by Bayard Rustin and James Farmer, who asked him about the possibility of becoming involved in the mainstream of the Civil Rights Movement.

 Because of Rustin's past anti-Communist stances, Robeson declined to meet with him.
 Robeson eventually met with Farmer, but because he was asked to denounce Communism and the Soviet Union in order to assume a place in the mainstream, Robeson adamantly declined.

 Final years

-After Essie, who had been his media spokesperson, died in December, 1965, Robeson moved to New York City to live with his son and his family.
+Essie, who had been her husband's media spokesperson, died in December 1965, after which Robeson moved to New York City to live with his son and his family.
 He was rarely seen strolling near his Harlem apartment on Jumel Place, and his son responded to press inquiries that his "father's health does not permit him to perform, or answer questions."
 In 1968, Robeson moved to his sister's home in Philadelphia.

-Over the next several years, numerous celebrations were held in honor of Robeson, several of them in venues that had previously shunned him.
-He saw few visitors except for his closest friends and gave few public statements apart from messages to support current civil rights and international movements, feeling that his record "spoke for itself".
+Over the following years, numerous celebrations were held in honor of Robeson, several of them in venues that had previously shunned him.
+He saw few visitors except for his closest friends.
+He gave few public statements apart from messages to support civil rights and international movements, feeling that his record "spoke for itself".

 Robeson was unable to attend a 75th birthday tribute at Carnegie Hall in 1973, but he recorded a message that was played at the event: "Though I have not been able to be active for several years, I want you to know that I am the same Paul, dedicated as ever to the worldwide cause of humanity for freedom, peace and brotherhood."